Credit Cards Business Credit Cards

 Fact checked

-There are a handful of options for business credit cards for bad credit.
-As business credit cards, these options can help you separate your personal and business expenses, increase cash flow, and help build your business credit history.
+Most business credit cards require good credit, but there are a handful of options if you have bad credit.
+These options can help you separate your personal and business expenses, increase cash flow, and help build your business credit history.

 Some business credit card options enable you to earn valuable rewards on business purchases and provide helpful benefits, such as purchase protection or extended warranty coverage.